Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Introduction

 \section{Introduction}

-The development of \textit{ab initio} techniques to calculate response properties has advanced significantly over the last few decades, improving accuracy and application. \cite{datta1995coupled, Hendrik77, Helgaker1990,sekino1984linear, casida1995time,christiansen1995second, christiansen1998response, christiansen1999frequency, hald2003calculation, kobayashi1994calculation,nielsen1980transition, hammond2008coupled} Approaches based on quasi-energy formalisms\cite{rice1991calculation} or the Ehrenfest theorem\cite{dalgaard1980time, olsen1985linear} can be used to broadly categorize current formulations of response qualities.
-Practical applications of teh response theory rely on approximate electronic structure methods like Hartree–Fock (HF), density functional theory (DFT), and several wave function-based approaches, such as multiconfiguration self-consistent field, configuration interaction (CI), and coupled-cluster (CC) methods, while response theory based on exact wave functions offers direct expressions for molecular properties.
-Among the various response properties, polarizability is crucial for interpreting physical and material properties, including chemical reactivity, optical properties, and intermolecular interactions. \cite{van2005accurate, liu2006infinite, peng2007making, knecht} However, when considering recent advancements and state-of-the-art precision technologies, it becomes evident that an accurate description of polarizability is essential.
-For example, extremely precise measurements of dipole polarizabilities are essential for the assessment of Stark and blackbody radiation (BBR) variations in atomic clocks.
-One of the main causes of systematic inaccuracy in contemporary optical frequency standards is these variables, which control how atoms react to external electric fields.
-Specifically, the Stark effect caused by ambient blackbody radiation has been found to be a significant factor limiting clock accuracy, requiring an accurate understanding of both static and dynamic polarizabilities for accurate timekeeping. \cite{Sahoo21, Dong18} Thus, to perform these precise calculations application of advanced theoretical techniques and well-optimized basis sets is required.
+The development of \textit{ab initio} techniques for calculating response properties has advanced significantly over the last few decades, improving accuracy and broadening their applicability. \cite{datta1995coupled, Hendrik77, Helgaker1990,sekino1984linear, casida1995time,christiansen1995second, christiansen1998response, christiansen1999frequency, hald2003calculation, kobayashi1994calculation,nielsen1980transition, hammond2008coupled} Approaches based on quasi-energy formalisms\cite{rice1991calculation} or the Ehrenfest theorem\cite{dalgaard1980time, olsen1985linear} can be used to broadly categorize current formulations of response properties.
+Practical applications of response theory rely on approximate electronic structure methods such as Hartree-Fock (HF), density functional theory (DFT), and several wave function-based approaches, such as multiconfiguration self-consistent field (MCSCF), configuration interaction (CI), and coupled-cluster (CC) methods.
+Among the various response properties, polarizability is crucial for interpreting physical and material properties, including chemical reactivity, optical properties, and intermolecular interactions. \cite{van2005accurate, liu2006infinite, peng2007making, knecht} However, when considering recent advances and state-of-the-art precision technologies, it becomes evident that an accurate description of polarizability requires both an accurate treatment of electron correlation and well-optimized basis sets with a sufficient number of diffuse functions\cite{Champagne}.